Two Longhorns suffer season-ending injuries

-After reports over the weekend following the Texas football scrimmage, Head Coach Steve Sarkisian confirmed at a media availability Monday that wide receiver Isaiah Neyor and offensive lineman Junior Angilau suffered season-ending ACL injuries.
+AUSTIN (KXAN) — After reports over the weekend following the Texas football scrimmage, Longhorns head coach Steve Sarkisian confirmed at a media availability Monday that wide receiver Isaiah Neyor and offensive lineman Junior Angilau suffered season-ending ACL injuries.

 Neyor, a transfer from Wyoming, was expected to make a big impact in a talented wide receiver room.
 The six-foot-three wideout tallied 12 touchdowns and 878 yards with the Cowboys a season ago.